Your child is struggling with their emotions and behaviors and you would like them to see a therapist. What should you expect?

 It is important to remember that therapy is not a magic fix and it can take some time to see progress.
 In addition to supporting the child individually, it is also helpful for adults to learn new ways to respond to their children’s big emotions and behaviors, and ways to enhance the relationship.
 Building this relationship is also part of the role of the therapist and will create lasting positive impact.

-Nexus has two locations, Gerard Academy in Austin, MN and PATH in Fargo, ND, that offer Outpatient Services.
+Nexus has three locations: Nexus-FACTS in Mendota Heights, MN, Nexus-Gerard in Austin, MN, and Nexus-PATH in Fargo, ND, that offer Outpatient/ Community Mental Health Services.
 The locations offer services from trained professionals that can assist with the stress of life that can lead to problems at home, work, school, or in the community.